CJ-Sheehan4/FCS-Project/readme.txt

 update:
 I updated my regex number 9 (rx9) example because it was wrong.
 I added my hand drawn tree as a pdf with this commit.

+TASK #46:
+I struggled with this and spend days on it.
+I initially attempted to write a function that would convert any NFA into a one State NFA (e.g. NFA<State, C> ) which is all the large chunks of code that are comments out.
+I could not figure that out and ended up wasting days on it.
+I went with the data type of NFAType that hold all types of NFA's in it.
+The compile functions returns this type and it id defined at the top of main.